Nigeria Town Celebrates Claim As twins Capital Of World - UrduPoint

 Nigeria Town Celebrates Claim As 'twins Capital' Of World

-IgboOra, Nigeria, (UrduPoint / Pakistan Point News - 16th Oct, 2019 ) :The sign greeting visitors at the entrance of Igbo-Ora in southwest Nigeria welcomes people to a place unlike anywhere on the planet: "TWINS CAPITAL OF THE WORLD".
+IgboOra, Nigeria, (UrduPoint / Pakistan Point News - 18th Oct, 2019 ) :The sign greeting visitors at the entrance of Igbo-Ora in southwest Nigeria welcomes people to "TWINS CAPITAL OF THE WORLD".

 To celebrate its self-proclaimed title the town hosts an annual festival, now in its second year, that draws hundreds of sets of twins from around the country.